devduvan/proof-of-concept/readme.md

 #### Notes

 - If you copy the .env.example file, don't forget remove the comments.
-- If you're going to use an aws account for dev, you should configure the AWS_ACCOUNT_ID and AWS_REGION_ID vars, but if you're going to use localstack it's not necessary.
+- If you're going to use an aws account for dev, you should configure the AWS_ACCOUNT_ID and AWS_REGION_ID vars in .env.dev, but if you're going to use localstack it's not necessary.

 #### Tests